 A bright red parcel label affixed with a 3rd Sideface 6d and 2d.
 Has a Cairns date stamp with a probable date of 5 September 1910.
 Seen in Phoenix auction no 64 lot no 1043

-A deep red parcel label affixed with a 3rd Sideface 3 x 9d and 2 x 2½d for a parcel weighing up to 5 lbs.
+A deep red parcel post form affixed with a 3rd Sideface 3 x 9d and 2 x 2½d for a parcel weighing up to 5 lbs.
 Cancelled with a Cape York datestamp dated 3 December 1910 and posted by H. G. Barnard, Cape York.
 Seen in Status auctions

 1911